Mikal Bridges: New York Knicks (2024–present)

+Consecutive Games Played Streak

+As of the conclusion of the 2025–26 season, Bridges has the longest active streak of consecutive games played in the NBA regular season with 638, and the longest iron man streak, whether continuing or broken, by any active NBA player.
+He was sidelined for one game upon being traded to Brooklyn, but the NBA determined that it would not count as a missed game, as he was not eligible to play and listed as "inactive - trade pending."
+Because he had already played 56 games in Phoenix prior to the trade and Brooklyn still had 27 games after the trade was finalized, on April 9, 2023, Bridges played his 83rd game of the season, becoming the 42nd player in NBA history to play 83 or more games during the regular season, and the first since Josh Smith in the 2014–15 season.

+Although he redshirted his freshman year, Bridges otherwise never missed a game for Villanova either, playing in all 116 games for which he was eligible, and as such has not missed an organized, regular season basketball game for which he was eligible to play since high school.

 National team career

 Bridges was a member of the United States national team that competed in the 2023 FIBA Basketball World Cup.
 Against Italy, he led the team with 24 points as they made the semis.
 There they lost to Germany, setting them up for a bronze medal match against Canada.
 In that bronze medal game, he was fouled with 4.2 seconds remaining and Team USA down by four.
 He made the first free throw, then intentionally missed the second to get his own offensive rebound and make a three-pointer that sent the game into overtime.
 However, Canada went on to win in overtime to claim the bronze as Team USA finished fourth in that tournament.